-Years Ended December 31,
+Years Er Years Ended Decem

-(in millions) 2017
+(in millions) 2018 2017

-Derivatives \$ 72 \$ 173
+Derivatives \$ (66) \$ 72

-Other - 2
+Other (2) -

-Net realized capital gains \$ 72 \$ 175
+Net realized capital (losses) gains \$ (68) \$ 72

 Evaluating Investments for Other-Than-Temporary Impairments

 Fixed Maturity Securities

 If we intend to sell a fixed maturity security or it is more likely than not that we will be required to sell a fixed maturity security before recovery of its amortized cost basis and the fair value of the security is below amortized cost, an other-than-temporary impairment has occurred and the amortized cost is written down to current fair value, with a corresponding charge to realized capital losses.
 When assessing our intent to sell a fixed maturity security, or whether it is more likely than not that we will be required to sell a fixed maturity security before recovery of its amortized cost basis, management evaluates relevant facts and circumstances including, but not limited to, decisions to reposition our investment portfolio, sales of securities to meet cash flow needs and sales of securities to take advantage of favorable pricing.